 The specific newspapers may vary from year to year.
 In 2017-18 students read the New York Times, the Wall Street Journal and a newspaper of their choice, selected from a list of newspapers in English from around the world.

-Requisite: The seminar is open to qualified second-semester sophomores and juniors who have taken at least six social science courses in college, including two in POSC, and at least four additional courses from at minimum two other social science departments.
+Requisite: The seminar is open to qualified second-semester sophomores and juniors who have taken at least six social science courses in college, including two in POSC (one a 200 level or above), and at least four additional courses from at minimum two other social science departments.
 Participants should seriously anticipate writing a thesis during their senior year.

 Admissions with consent of the instructor.
 Limited to 14 students.
 Not open to first-year students.
-Spring semester.
-Professor Machala.2019-20: Offered in Spring 2020
+Fall semester.
+Professor Machala.2021-22: Not offered

 First, we focus on explaining similarities, specifically, common historical and institutional legacies that might have hindered democratic and economic development in the region.
 The second part of the course focuses on explaining differences.
 Despite similar historical legacies, the countries of the region developed different political systems after World War II.
 Some countries became democratic while others did not.
 We examine hypotheses to explain these differences.
 The third part of the course examines major democratic and undemocratic trends since the 2000s: current problems of democracy, the return of statism and populism, the difficulty of creating accountability, abuses by majorities and abuses by minorities, re-electionism, extractivism, the rise of religious conservatism and LGBT rights, diasporas, drugs and crime.